jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   - ``--requirement`` is an option that can be passed to the ``install`` argument for `python packages`_ in a given file_
   - ``requirements.txt`` is the name of the given file_

-  when I do not have the latest version of pip_, the terminal_ shows
+  when I do not have the latest version of pip_, the terminal_ shows the following after installing the programs_ from the requirements file

   .. code-block:: python